BOS Field Trips and Events

 Details: (click for more)

-The dates for this trip are as follows…depart Buffalo on Thursday, February 4, 2027 and arrive in Auckland on Saturday, February 6, 2027.
-(Due to crossing the international dateline).
+The dates for this trip are as follows…depart Buffalo on Thursday, February 4, 2027 and arrive in Auckland on Saturday, February 6, 2027 (due to crossing the international dateline we will ‘lose’ a day (Feb 5) on the trip to NZ).
 The birding tour would begin on Sunday, February 7 and run for two weeks, wrapping up on Saturday, February 20, 2027.

 Well, I never thought I would be even considering a birding trip to New Zealand, BUT HERE WE ARE!
 This is an incredible opportunity to bird New Zealand with one of her native sons and past BOS member, Brent Stephenson!
 Brent lived in the Buffalo area for a few years before moving to Vermont with his wife, Lisa.

-This trip is a ways out and Brent and I are still figuring out the logistics but the 2-week itinerary will embark on February 5, 2027.
-The group will plan to arrive a day before the tour begins (February 4) to give us a day to adjust to the loooong travel day and time zone difference!
-This trip will be limited to 8 participants and the land-based portion of the trip will cost about $6500 (this includes all lodging/meals/guiding/travel within country/multiple pelagics/ferry rides) plus your airfare.
+This trip is a ways out and Brent and I are still figuring out the logistics but the 2-week itinerary will embark on February 7, 2027.
+The group will plan to arrive a day before the tour begins (February 6 ((Day 0 of the tour)) to give us a day to adjust to the loooong travel day and time zone difference!
+This trip will be limited to 8 participants and the land-based portion of the trip will cost about $7000 (this includes all lodging/meals/guiding/travel within country/multiple pelagics/ferry rides) plus your airfare.
 It is a trip worth saving for and you have a good two years to do so!

 Details and itinerary will be added here over the next few months…